 The balance between independence and accountability is delicate.
 The Principles take no position on location of the regulator within the governmental structure.
 Nevertheless, in different circumstances the safeguarding of independence must be particularly scrutinized.
 Not only should the allocation of regulatory responsibilities, the framework for accountability and procedures or other mechanisms in place to achieve independence be considered, but also the actual operation of the relationship between the regulator and any governmental overseer should be considered.
 If possible, the effect of such interrelationship should be reviewed in specific cases.
-For example, in some jurisdictions, rules or policies may require approval by a government minister or other authority or other important regulatory matters may require consultation with or approval by a government minister or other authority.
-Also, sometimes matters are reviewed within the government for compliance with applicable law.
+For example, in some jurisdictions, rules or policies may require approval by a government minister or other authority or other important regulatory matters may require consultation with or approval by a government for compliance with applicable law.
 The circumstances in which such consultation or approval is required or permitted should be clear and the process sufficiently transparent or subject to review as to safeguard its integrity.